-Class rankings are not available to first-year students at the University of Maryland School of Law until the end of the academic year.
-Thereafter, class rankings are only calculated at the end of the fall and spring semesters.
+Class rankings are only calculated at the end of the fall and spring semesters.
 Class rankings for graduates are determined in May of each year.
 They include the day, evening, and part-time day graduates from May of that year as well as the graduates from the preceding December and July graduation dates.